pandas-dev/pandas/doc/source/timeseries.rst

 .. ipython:: python
    :suppress:

+   from datetime import datetime
    import numpy as np
    np.random.seed(123456)
    from pandas import *
    randn = np.random.randn
    np.set_printoptions(precision=4, suppress=True)
-   from dateutil import relativedelta from pandas.core.datetools import *
+   from dateutil import relativedelta from pandas.tseries.api import *

 ********************************
 Time Series / Date functionality
 ********************************

 pandas has proven very successful as a tool for working with time series data, especially in the financial data analysis space.
-Over the coming year we will be looking to consolidate the various Python libraries for time series data, e.g. ``scikits.timeseries``, using the new NumPy ``datetime64`` dtype, to create a very nice integrated solution.
-Everything in pandas at the moment is based on using Python ``datetime`` objects.
+With the 0.8 release, we have further improved the time series API in pandas by leaps and bounds.
+Using the new NumPy ``datetime64`` dtype, we have consolidated a large number of features from other Python libraries like ``scikits.timeseries`` as well as created a tremendous amount of new functionality for manipulating time series data.

 In working with time series data, we will frequently seek to:

-  - generate sequences of fixed-frequency dates
+  - generate sequences of fixed-frequency dates and time spans
   - conform or convert time series to a particular frequency
   - compute "relative" dates based on various non-standard time increments (e.g. 5 business days before the last business day of the year), or "roll"